gufolabs/gufo_agent/docs/config_discovery.md

 The config discovery is the collaborative  process and includes phases:

-* Collector-level: Each built-in collector decides does it is worth contributing to the config.
+* Built-in: Each built-in collector decides does it is worth contributing to the config.
 * Custom scripts: Custom scripts are provided in specified locations to analyze the system's environment and to provide appropriate parts of the config.